m8pple/arch2-2014-cw1/README.md

   subset that everyone will be able to get fully working, a larger set that most people will be able to get partially working, and some instructions that are really quite difficult to get right and many people won't attempt.
-Some hints on that will apear later.
+Some hints on that will appear later.

 - 30% Testing: What proportion of the CPU simulator is exercised and tested by the submitted test suite?
 So _if_ an